 Unlike the Paint Branch, the pond does not feature a self-sustaining population of brown trout.
 The only browns swimming in this water are stocked.
-The pond is mere feet from the parking area and stretches from east to west with an open shoreline, speckled with small bushes at the water’s edge, mostly on the northern bank.
+The pond is mere feet from the parking area and stretches from east to west with an open shoreline speckled with small bushes at the water’s edge, mostly on the northern bank.
 There are a few small groves of trees along the southern bank that limit access, but not to the extent to impact the fishing.
 The best fishing is on the eastern end along the dam since that is where the bottom drops off quickly from the shoreline.
-Elsewhere in the lake, the bottom undergoes a gradual transition from dry land to the “deep” water in the center of the pond.
+Elsewhere in the lake, the bottom gradually transitions from dry land to the “deep” water in the center of the pond.
 During the season, there is not an unreasonable amount of shoreline vegetation to clog your cast.
-Regardless of the shoreline structure, movement around the perimeter of the lake is easy on the four foot wide asphalt trail.
+Regardless of the shoreline structure, movement around the lake’s perimeter is easy on the four-foot-wide asphalt trail.

 Getting There: From I-495, take Exit 28 north to merge onto MD 650N/New Hampshire Ave toward White Oak.
 Turn right onto Jackson Road and follow it for a little over 0.5 miles to enter the park.
 Continue straight (do not turn) until you see the pond on the left.